seethedata/seethedata-blog/content/post/5-signs-you-could-be-getting-more-from-your-IT-data-relationship.md

 What most people are surprised to find is that when you are able look past all of the jargon and complicated algorithms (which is where the vast majority of the focus seems to be), Big Data is really about raising the level of conversation between the business and IT to create more productive interactions between everyone involved.
 Below are 5 common signs that, if they sound familiar, indicate your the level of interaction with IT could be providing you more than you are getting now.

 #### 1.)
 When you receive the result of a data request, you have hours of work before you can decide what action to take.
 Over the past few decades, organizations have trained themselves that the only commodities exchanged between a business stakeholder and IT should be "report requirements" and "reports".
-While these descriptive dashboards and trend charts are certainly better than nothing, Big Data allows a business user to directly ask real business questions like...
+While these descriptive dashboards and trend charts certainly have their value, Big Data allows a business user to directly ask real business questions like...

 * How do I reduce customer churn?
 * What staffing do I need to have next Tuesday night?